ocpu/Boxlin/README.md

   }
 }
 ```
-Later when registering the config just referene `MyConfig.spec`.
+Later when registering the config just reference `MyConfig.spec`.

 ## Using a `runForDist` simplifier